VandenBroeckAlex/Markdown/Alex_VDB.md

 The impending doom of my computer when he makes the sound of a jet engine

-that and the end of the duck species.
+that and the end of the ducks species.

 ### The things I look forward to.